spacymilo/easydata/README.md

 # EasyData

-EasyData is a simple data system for Roblox that keeps things clean and predictable:
+EasyData is a simple data system for Roblox that keeps things clean and predictable.

-* The **server owns the data**
-* The **client gets a synced copy**
-* You can **listen to changes easily**

-It’s built to be lightweight, fast to set up, and flexible enough for bigger projects like RPGs.

 ---